 Institutional depth The extent to which local government is formally autonomous and can choose the tasks they want to perform Additional coding instructions: Whether a municipality is responsible for, the different tasks and/or has the financial resources is not the question here.
 Indeed, the coding has to comply with the legal framework in the respective countries.
-This means that the coding refers to the status of local government according to the constitution and other relevant legislation; if there are deeply contradictory regulations, this should be reflected in the coding and also mentioned in the notes.
-0-3 O local authorities can only perform mandated tasks 1 local authorities can choose from a very narrow, predefined scope of tasks 2 local authorities are explicitly autonomous and can choose from a wide scope of predefined tasks 3 local authorities are free to take on any new tasks (residual competencies) not assigned to other levels of government Policy scope Range of functions (tasks) where local government is effectively involved in 0-4 Not at all; partly; fully responsible: Education (0-2) Social (0-2) Health (0-2) assistance the delivery of the services (be it through Land-use (0-2) Public (0-1) Housing (0-1)
+This means that the coding refers to the status of local government according to the constitution and other relevant legislation; if there are deeply contradictory regulations, this should be reflected in the notes.
+0-3 0 local author 1 local author 2 local author choose from 3 local author (residual com government orities cope of orities a wide orities can choose tasks are explicitly scope of pre- are free to from y autor defined take or a very na nomous and tasks n any new nrrow, d can tasks Policy scope Range of functions 0-4 Not at all; pa rtly; fu Illy responsib le: (tasks) where local government is effectively involved in Education (0-2) Social assistance (0-2) Health (0-2) the delivery of the services (be it through Land-use (0-2) Public (0-1) Housing (0-1)